-The multi-use loop is a flowing 16-mile series of trails through various terrain and grades.
+The multi-use loop is a flowing 19-mile series of trails through various terrain and grades.
 There aren't many challenges, but the frequent ups and downs will keep you working.

 Start on the Blue Loop

 where it leaves the north side of the parking lot.
-This original loop is still the longest in the network and provides access to all the other trails.
-The short, steep climb you'll encounter is one of the steepest on the ride so riders get it out of the way early.
+This original loop is still the longest (10 miles) in the network and provides access to all the other trail loops.
+You'll encounter short climbs early for a nice warm up.

 At the first intersection, head right onto the Red Loop

-for a gradual descent and gradual climb that returns to the next corner of the Blue Loop
+(1.5 mi) for a few long but gradual descents and climbs that returns to the next corner of the Blue Loop

 .
 A section of rolling climbs leads to a long downhill stretch as the singletrack meanders around the north boundary of the trail network.
 Eventually, the trail will return back to rolling terrain with short hill climbs.